Le Petit Nicolas: English edition

 An English edition with the title Young Nicolas was completed by Stella Rodway for Hutchinson & Co. in 1961.
 It was published in the USA by Bobbs-Merrill in 1962.
 The characters' names retain the French form.
 The title page lists the authors simply as "Sempé and Goscinny".

 An English edition of the series with anglicised character names was released in 1978, translated by Anthea Bell.
 This contained five volumes: Nicholas and the Gang at School, Nicholas and the Gang Again, Nicholas on Holiday, Nicholas and the Gang, and Nicholas at Large.
 The first volume was republished with more complete illustrations in 2005 by Phaidon Press as Nicholas.
 Four further volumes followed from Phaidon, as Nicholas Again, Nicholas on Holiday (Nicholas on Vacation in North America), Nicholas and the Gang, and finally Nicholas in Trouble in 2008.

 In this version, M. Dubon (nicknamed "le Bouillon") becomes Mr. Goodman (nicknamed "Old Spuds").
 He derives his nickname from his habit of repeating constantly: "Look me in the eye."
 In French broth (bouillon) has eyes (blobs of fat on the surface), in the English version they become potato eyes.
 In the story 'Djodjo', the English exchange student George becomes a Belgian named Jochen, and his nickname is changed from "Djodjo" to "Yocky".

-Another English translation of Le petit Nicolas, with the title The Chronicles of Little Nicholas, was published in New York by Farrar, Straus Giroux in 1993.
-The translator is not named in this edition; the copyright page attributes copyright for the translation to Farrar, Straus & Giroux.
+Another English translation of Le petit Nicolas, with the title The Chronicles of Little Nicholas, was published in New York by Farrar, Straus and Giroux in 1993.
+The translator is not named in this edition; the copyright page attributes copyright for the translation to Farrar, Straus and Giroux.